aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 To experiment, we construct two tests set to evaluate the performance of the model.
 One of them is the original test set provided by NL2Bash, and the other one is consist of commands that are all complex.
 To test the performance of each approach, we keep the remaining hyperparameters in the model to be the same ones as the baseline model.

-The metrics we used are Template Matching score \(TM\), which is the coverage of the overlapping tokens between the ground truth and the predictions, and BLEU score, which is widely used in machine translation model.
+The metrics we used are Template Matching score \(TM\), which is the coverage of the overlapping tokens between the ground truth and the predictions, and [BLEU score](https://dl.acm.org/citation.cfm?id=1073135) , which is widely used in machine translation model.
 Also, since we use beam search to find multiple predictions, we use superscript $k$ to indicate the best score could be achieved if considering the top $k$ predictions from the models.

 The following tables show the evaluation results for two values on two test sets.